 Among the latest impacts and responses:

 - In one of the first decisions by the new Indian government, led by newly-elected Prime Minister Narendra Modi, a special task force has been set up to find and seize "black money" - cash that has been hidden away, mostly in foreign banks, in order to avoid taxes.
-The Special Investigation Team (SIT) will be led by retired Supreme Court judge MB Shah, and will hold its first meeting in the first week of June.
+The Special Investigation Team (SIT) is led by retired Supreme Court judge MB Shah.

 The SIT will focus on money hidden both within India and abroad.
 Sources within the Finance Ministry told the Hindustan Times the team would investigate both the 700 names included in a list of private HSBC Bank Geneva account holders given to India by French authorities, and the more than 600 Indian citizens and companies included in ICIJ's Offshore Leaks database.